visit-dav/visit/src/doc/python_scripting/functions.rst

 variableName : string or list of strings
-    The name of the variable to be created or a list of names of variables to be created.
+    The name of the variable to create or a list of names of variables to create.

 expression : string or list of strings
     The expression definition or a list of expression definitions.